-Nationally, wedding photographers cost between $200 and $1,500, although pricing can skew lower or much higher depending on a few factors.
+Nationally, wedding photographers cost anywhere from $200-$2,500, although pricing can skew lower or much higher depending on a few factors.
+The average wedding photographer cost is $500, with prices ranging from $450-$750.

 Long after the vows have been said and the reception hall has been cleaned up, your wedding photos tell the story of your big day and capture the special moments you cherish.
 Finding the perfect wedding photographer may seem overwhelming, but once you understand the basics of cost and contracts, it's a fairly simple process.